Fathers Rights – Not on the Birth Certificate

 A successful petition for paternity grants a father several significant rights.
 By granting parental responsibility rights, the court gives a father the right to participate in decision-making concerning the child’s education and healthcare.
 Secondly, a successful paternity action mandates a time-sharing arrangement, thereby allowing a father to spend time with the child.
 Third, a successful paternity action has bearing on child support, allowing for modifications based on the amount of time the child spends at the father’s home.
 Finally, a successful Petition for Paternity has long-term ramifications, as it safeguards the child’s inheritance and Social Security rights with regard to the father.

-Disadvantages To Not Filing A Petition For Paternity
+Disadvantages Of Not Filing A Petition For Paternity

 Sometimes a court-ordered DNA Test Is Required To Identify A Child’s Biological Father